RyanGallagher44/cs-554-final-project/README.md

 To download on Windows, click on graphicsmagick-binaries and click on 1.3.35.
 PLEASE NOTE WE DID NOT USE THE MOST RECENT BUILD AS IT WAS CAUSING ISSUES, SO PLEASE USE 1.3.35.

+    - Download one of the installers from the list and run the installer on your machine.

 For Mac and other users, click on graphicsmagick folder and click on 1.3.35.
 PLEASE NOTE WE DID NOT USE THE MOST RECENT BUILD AS IT WAS CAUSING ISSUES, SO PLEASE USE 1.3.35.

     - Download GraphicsMagick-1.3.35.tar.gz